duracloud/duracloud/reportclient/resources/readme.txt

 DuraCloud provides reporting over both storage and service functions which occur within the DuraCloud framework.
-The building of these reports is managed by the DuraReport web application.
-DuraReport is installed and running on your DuraCloud instance and can be accessed via a REST interface.
-In order to aid Java developers in communicating with DuraReport, a Java client, called ReportClient was written.
+The building of these reports is managed by the DuraBoss web application.
+DuraBoss is installed and running on your DuraCloud instance and can be accessed via a REST interface.
+In order to aid Java developers in communicating with DuraBoss report features, a Java client, called ReportClient was written.

 2. Using ReportClient